 For the purposes of this code, except where the context clearly indicates otherwise, the term:

-(1) “Absent elector” means any registered and qualified voter who casts an absentee ballot.
+(1) “Absent elector” means any registered and qualified voter who casts a vote-by-mail ballot.

 (2) “Absent uniformed services voter” means: